Stéphane Breitwieser: Destruction of art

 When Mireille Breitwieser heard of her son's arrest from Kleinklaus, who had been able to evade Swiss authorities, she proceeded to destroy many of the works Breitwieser stored at her house in Mulhouse: contemporary reports suggested she cut or carved them up, leaving the remains of the frames in the trash over several weeks and forcing the shredded paintings down her garbage disposal unit, but, as most of the paintings were on wooden panels, it seems more likely that they were, as she confessed, incinerated in a pyre in nearby woodland.
 She threw other stolen artifacts, such as vases, jewelry, pottery, and statuettes, into the nearby Rhône–Rhine Canal, where a few later washed up on the shore; most of the 107 pieces were recovered through dredging and diving work.

 She stated that she destroyed the paintings out of anger at her son, but police believe she did it to destroy incriminating evidence against him and herself.
 She apparently had no knowledge of the large monetary value of the works.

 It took Swiss authorities 19 days to acquire the international search warrant required to search Breitwieser's mother's house.
-Police found only the cord originally attached to the antique bugle stolen in Lucerne.
-Breitwieser did not confess to his crimes until a few months later, when he gave authorities a detailed account of the works he had stolen.
 His mother admitted to destroying the artwork some seven months later, after some pieces had washed up on the banks of the Rhine.
 A Swiss police officer said, "[N]ever have so many old masters been destroyed at the same time."